bartcui/Game-Engine-Rust/README.md

 - Commit: State mutations are applied in a single-threaded, strictly ordered step to ensure determinism.
 - Cleanup: Temporary intent data and per-turn caches are cleared, preparing the world for the next turn.

-To eliminate non-deterministic behavior:
+To eliminate non-deterministic behaviour:

 - All gameplay-affecting systems run in a fixed order.
-- A seeded random number generator is used for any stochastic behavior.
+- A seeded random number generator is used for any stochastic behaviour.
 - Parallel execution is avoided during the commit phase.

 ### 3.7 ECS for Game Objects

-All game entities are modeled using Bevy’s Entity-Component-System (ECS) architecture, which provides clear separation between data and behavior and enables flexible composition of gameplay objects.
+All game entities are modelled using Bevy’s Entity-Component-System (ECS) architecture, which provides clear separation between data and behavior and enables flexible composition of gameplay objects.

 Each object is defined as a combination of small, reusable components, such as: